 Concepts in TypeScript

 We assume that you already have experience with a programming language and therefore focus here on the differences to well-known mainstream languages like C#, JAVA, C or PHP as well as pitfalls.

 - Differences to other languages like C# or JAVA

 - Asynchronous programming

-- Build an Angular application using the CLI
+- Creating an Angular application with the CLI.

 - Project structure and conventions

 - Data binding